CSC207-UofT/plannr/phase2/design_document.md

 Controller and the Gateway.
 The flow goes from the activities to the controller to the use case, through the boundary interfaces, to the entities back to the use cases, then presenter, then the activity and finally the UI.

-### Scenario Walkthrough that shows Clean Architecture
+### Scenario Walk-Through that shows Clean Architecture

 <u>Scenario:</u> The user arrives at the main page which displays their list of events taking place that day and have
 the option of sorting that displayed list by date-time or by priority.
 By default, it is first shown to be sorted by